dhruvbhatia/clojurescript-css-modules-demo/README.md

 # clojurescript-css-modules-demo

-A demo CLJS project with live-reloadable CSS Modules using Gulp & Figwheel.
+A demo CLJS project with live-reloadable [http://glenmaddern.com/articles/css-modules](CSS Modules) using Gulp & Figwheel.

 ## How
 Clone, `npm install` and `gulp watch` in one REPL.